 Applications submitted by e-mail must be accompanied by the following documentation in German, French, Italian or English:

 - Airworthiness certificate, including any imposed restrictions, or;

 - Maintenance record incl. annual inspection;

 The processing time for applications for a special permit, which is generally valid for one year (particularly for aircraft based in Switzerland) can take some time.
 If necessary, the Federal Office of Civil Aviation can request additional supporting documentation, and also reserves the right to subject special category* aircraft permanently based in Switzerland to an inspection before issuing a permit to use Swiss airspace.

 *Note: If the aircraft is kept in Switzerland for a long period the approval of the customs authorities and the aerodrome must also be sought.

-A special permit for entry into Switzerland or for the use of Swiss airspace is not required for aircraft that have been registered in the European Economic Area with a permit to fly containing the following wording: «This permit to fly has been issued in accordance with Regulation (EC) 216/2008, Article 5, paragraph 4a, and certifies that the aircraft can be safely operated within the scope of the purposes cited below and under the stated conditions; it is valid in all member states».
+A special permit for entry into Switzerland or for the use of Swiss airspace is not required for aircraft that have been registered in the European Economic Area with a permit to fly containing the following wording: «This permit to fly has been issued in accordance with Regulation (EC) 2018/1139, Article 18, paragraph 2, letter (b), and certifies that the aircraft can be safely operated within the scope of the purposes cited below and under the stated conditions; it is valid in all member states».

 Aircraft in the category "antique/historical" according the ECAC/35-1 recommendation, that are registered in an ECAC state are exempt from the authorization requirement for the use of Swiss airspace.
 The recommendation, which entered into force on 18 May 2016, has been adopted by Switzerland.
 Only originally factory-manufactured aircraft, previously holding an ICAO compliant Certificate of Airworthiness are excluded from the special permit requirements.